TopShelfCraft/Tracker/README.md

 | `v` | `version` | The Universal Analytics API version (most likely, `1`) |

-The full map is defined in `$googleParamNames`, which can be found in `TrackerHelper.php`:
+The full map is defined in the `GoogleParamNames` constant in `Settings.php`:

 ```php
 /*